brumocas/Tiki_Taka_Toe_Game/Client/README.md

 - Sends and receives updates from the server regarding the game state.

 ## Requirements
-- Windows OS (it runs on linux, but with some deformations in the GUI, you can try it, but we recommend Windows OS )
+- Windows OS. (it runs on linux, but with some deformations in the GUI, you can try it, but we recommend Windows OS )
 - Java Development Kit (JDK) installed on your system.
-- IntelliJ IDEA to avoid using terminal to run the application
+- IntelliJ IDEA to avoid using the terminal to run the application. (not mandatory)
 - Tiki Taka Toe game Server running on a specified host and port.